pingcap/docs-cn/dev/reference/configuration/tidb-server/configuration-file.md

 > **Note:**
 >
-> Backward compatibility is supported and the initial `disable-timestamp` configuration item remains valid.
-But if the value of `disable-timestamp` semantically conflicts with the value of `enable-timestamp` (for example, if both `enable-timestamp` and `disable-timestamp` are set to `true`), TiDB reports an error and refuses to start .
-Discard `disable-timestamp` and use `enable-timestamp` which is semantically easier to understand.
+> To be backward compatible, the initial `disable-timestamp` configuration item remains valid.
+But if the value of `disable-timestamp` semantically conflicts with the value of `enable-timestamp` (for example, if both `enable-timestamp` and `disable-timestamp` are set to `true`), TiDB ignores the value for `disable-timestamp`.
+In later versions, the `disable-timestamp` configuration will be removed.
+>
+> Discard `disable-timestamp` and use `enable-timestamp` which is semantically easier to understand.

 ### `slow-query-file`